Aichryson tortuosum (Aiton) Webb & Berthel.

 Aeonium tortuosum, Aichryson pulvinatum, Aichryson pygmaeum, Aichryson radicescens, Macrobia tortuosa, Sempervivum pulvinatum, Sempervivum pygmaeum, Sempervivum radicescens, Sempervivum tortuosum

 Aichryson tortuosum is a succulent shrublet with dense tortuous branches and hairy green leaves tinged with purplish-red.
 It grows up to 8 inches (20 cm) tall.
 Branches are hairy, often glabrous below, and up to 0.2 inches (0.5 cm) in diameter.
-Leaves are up to 0.5 inches (1.2 cm) long and up to 0.25 inch (0.6 cm) wide.
+Leaves are up to 0.5 inches (1.2 cm) long and up to 0.25 inches (0.6 cm) wide.
 Flowers are star-shaped, deep yellow, up to 0.5 inches (1.3 cm) across, and appear in winter.
 This species is very variable, and the true, unhybridized specimen is rarely seen in cultivation.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).